Eclypheon/cheer-plan-pro/position-sheet-considerations.md

 - Update multi-selection handling
 - Consider interaction with cross-type deselection
 - Update keyboard event handling for selection
+- Preserve deselect functionality when clicking on empty space in the sheet

+### 5. Reset Functionality
+- The reset button in the RoutineHeader should reset all position sheet elements to their default state
+- For team categories (team-16/team-24), reset generates default formation icons
+- For other categories, reset clears all icons from the position sheet
+- Reset should clear all arrows from all lines
+- Reset should clear all segment names
+- Reset should clear any selection states

 ## Best Practices for Position Sheet Modifications